jcreekmore/jcreekmore.github.io/_posts/2006-02-28-what-is-this-hiking-thing-you-speak-of.md

 ---
 layout: post
-title: "What is this "hiking" thing you speak of?"
+title: "What is this \"hiking\" thing you speak of?"
 date: 2006-02-28
 modified: 2006-02-28
 category: "Wayback Machine"